-Thus, any query can be answered by explicit representation of Markov process.
-Once the joint intensity matrix is formed, it can be used to answer queries the same way as Markov processes.
-Given a joint intensity matrix $Q_{x|v}$, the distribution $P_X^0$ over the state of $X$ at any time $t$ can be calculated using equation \ref{Equation:Probability density2}.
+Thus, any query can be answered by an explicit representation of a Markov process.
+Once the joint intensity matrix is formed, it can be used to answer queries the same way as a Markov process.
+Given a joint intensity matrix $Q_{x|v}$, the distribution $P_X^0$ over the state of $X$ at any time $t$ can be calculated using Equation \ref{Equation:Probability density2}.

-To calculate the joint distribution over any two points in time, equation \ref{Equation:Probability density2} can be modified as following-
+To calculate the joint distribution over any two points in time, Equation \ref{Equation:Probability density2} can be modified as following-

-The inference operation can be performed using both exact and approximate algorithms.
-Use of amalgamation methods \cite{nodelman_continuous_2002} is an exact algorithm that involves large matrix representation.
-However, for systems with large state space, it becomes computationally inefficient (also, exact inference in CTBN is NP-Hard), thus we tend to utilize the approximation methods \cite{nodelman2012expectation, shelton2010continuous}.
-Sampling based algorithms can also be used to perform inference operation.
+The inference operation can be performed using {either the} exact {or the} approximate algorithm.
+The use of amalgamation methods \cite{nodelman_continuous_2002} is an exact algorithm that involves large matrix representation.
+However, for systems with large state space, it becomes computationally inefficient (also, exact inference in CTBN is NP-Hard); thus, we tend to utilize the approximation methods \cite{nodelman2012expectation, shelton2010continuous}.
+Sampling-based algorithms can also be used to perform {the} inference operation.